 9 Ethical Shoe Brands You Need To Know

-At VETTA, we are firmly committed to creating our pieces using eco-friendly fabrics, in our responsible, family-run factory in New York City.
+At VETTA, we are firmly committed to creating our pieces using eco-friendly fabrics, in responsible factories.
 We believe that you don't have to sacrifice shopping ethically for style.

 That's why we're obsessed with brands like Nisolo, Marais USA and Coclico, that make the chicest ethical shoes for us to pair with our capsule wardrobes.
 When we think about these brands, we like to think of them in terms of three categories: people, planet and animals.